choket/imap-email-downloader/README.md

 # IMAP Email Downloader
-Download emails from an email account on an IMAP server and save the raw email contents to disk.
+A program to download emails from an email account on an IMAP server.

-Comes with enhanced support for downloading emails from multiple accounts, and automatically extracting login details from text that contains additional data like IP addresses, dates and other encrypted data.<br>
+Comes with enhanced support for downloading emails from multiple accounts, and automatically extracting login details from text that contains additional data like IP addresses, dates and encrypted data.<br>
-The latter functionality is useful to extract the login credentials directly from database dumps.
+The latter functionality is useful to extract the login credentials directly from dumps of leaked databases.

 ## Installation
 **Python 3.5 or newer required!**<br>